Reasons for Uncertified Results in Duolingo English Test (DET)

 Quick-reference matrix: reason to trigger to fix

 If you only have 30 seconds, scan this table.
-The full explanations and the why behind each trigger are in the sections above.
+The full reasons are in the sections above.
+Each row shows the problem and the quick fix.

 | Category | Trigger | What the AI sees | Quick fix |